JacobLindey/JacobLindey.github.io/_posts/2022-09-04-should-you-comment-your-code.md

 ## The problem with "What" comments

-From my experience, *what* comments are troublesome and when someone says "comments are a code smell" they are refering to *what* comments.
+From my experience, *what* comments are troublesome and when someone says "comments are a code smell" they are referring to *what* comments.

 These comments indicate that the code they refer to is too complex or unorganized to be understood without them.

-> If you feel the need to leave explanitory comments, your code is likely too complex and/or unclear and is in need of refactoring.
+> If you feel the need to leave explanatory comments, your code is likely too complex and/or unclear and is in need of refactoring.

-Utimately, the problem is rooted in the complexity of the code -- the comment is just an indicator of that complexity.
+Ultimately, the problem is rooted in the complexity of the code -- the comment is just an indicator of that complexity.
 Look to refactor your code in ways that reduce complexity and increase clarity rather than filling gaps with comment "putty."

 ### Extraction and naming